-In 2019 the National Park Service will celebrate the Centennial of Grand Canyon National Park.
+In 2019 the National Park Service celebrated the Centennial of Grand Canyon National Park.
 For the majority of people, this 100th Anniversary may not mean much.
 But for those of us who have a deep love and affection for Grand Canyon, this moment matters.

 As a Navajo woman working on the Colorado Plateau for almost 15 years, my work has been fueled by love and passion for my land and people.
 My primary focus has been on partnering with tribal communities and governments to initiate large-scale land protection initiatives, as well as driving culturally-compatible economic initiatives in the region.
 For me, Grand Canyon is a source of strength, as it holds the stories of our people and will carry these stories into the future.